lfaucheux/PyLUCCBA/README.md

 The following table enumerates all parameters that can be used to create an instance of `CBACalculator`.

- Parameter's name         | and signification
+ Parameter's name         | and description
  ------------------------ | -------
  `run_name`               | name of the folder that will contain the generated results and charts, *e.g.* `'introduction example 1'`.
  `country`                | name of the country under study.
 Only *one* possible choice currently: `France`.